 I’m very lucky with the opportunities that come my way through this blog.
-I never dreamed when I started Lucy Lunges that I’d be flown out to a European city as a guest of an international running brand.
+I never dreamed when I started Paddle Pedal Pace that I’d be flown out to a European city as a guest of an international running brand.
 However last weekend that is exactly what happened…

 Kalenji invited 23 running bloggers from 8 different European countries to join them in Nice, France for Blog Camp 2016.
 The weekend was centred around the Prom Classic 10k which was being run for the 17th time on the Promenade de Anglais.